What to Do When Your Chipset Reaches EOL (End-of-Life)

 This is why the launch of a new CPU architecture is accompanied by the release of a new generation of motherboards as well.
 Intel sockets don’t change frequently, but when they do, it necessitates a whole new motherboard.
 This can significantly drive up the upgrade costs.

-The Intel Q87 and the H61 Express Chipset, for example, are popular processors that have been discontinued by Intel.
+For example, the Intel Q87 and the H61 Express Chipset processors have been discontinued by Intel, even though they were a popular choice for quite some time.
 This makes sourcing their replacement chips difficult, as they use the outdated LGA 1150 socket, which no current generation chip can use.

 Then there are motherboards with soldered chips, where even replacement within the same generation is difficult.
 Boards like the FCBGA1440 fall into this category.
 While such computers are relatively inexpensive, they leave no room for component upgrades and must be replaced completely.